seanmoakes/ClassicToHybrid/README.md

-# Using ECS On Existing Unity Projects
+# Using ECS On Existing Unity Projects - Please Note a lot of this project is now out of date

 ## Introduction